 A: Normally 4pm and 5pm due to the heat.
 You can have your ceremony at any time but it´s best to avoid the middle of the day during the Summer months (June to end of Sept).

 A: If the ceremony is at a venue that´s away from the main town centre we will arrange to meet everyone at a central location then escort them to the buses.
-None of our venues are more than a 10 min bus journey.
+None of our venues are more than a 10 min bus journey (except the Country Hotel which is 30 mins away).
 At the end of the night the venue will call taxis for guests as they are ready to leave so guests that want to leave early aren´t stuck waiting for a bus until 4am.

 Q: Can we hire equipment for our baby instead of bringing over everything with us?
 And whats the best way to keep the children amused during the meal on the actual wedding day?

 A: We can provide a separate table for the children with colouring pens and books and stickers, bubbles, disposable cameras, toys and games.
 We can also hire a TV and DVD player too.
 There are children’s entertainers and babysitters available also – please email me about this.
 Also if anyone needs to hire baby equipment for the duration of their stay – I have a contact for this, they can provide bottle sterilizing equipment, buggy, play pen, high chair etc…

 Q: How long will it take for our photo album to be ready?

 Q: Can I bring my own photographer/ hairdresser/ make up artist/ singer?